AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 -->

+Note that currently in the Experience Platform UI, you can see two side-by-side destination cards of the three destinations.
+Shown below are the [!DNL Amazon S3] legacy and new destinations.
+In all cases, the cards marked with **Beta** are the new destination cards.

 ![Image of the two Amazon S3 destination cards in a side-by-side view.](../assets/catalog/cloud-storage/amazon-s3/two-amazons3-destination-cards.png)

 While these destinations with enhanced functionality were offered initially as a beta, Adobe is now moving all Real-Time CDP customers to the new cloud storage destinations.
-For customers who were already using Amazon S3, Azure Blob, or SFTP, this means that existing dataflows will be migrated to the new cards.
+For customers who were already using [!DNL Amazon S3], [!DNL Azure Blob], or SFTP, this means that existing dataflows will be migrated to the new cards.
 Read on for more information about the specific changes as part of the migration.

 ## Who this page applies to {#who-this-applies-to}

 If you are already using the [Flow Service API](https://developer.adobe.com/experience-platform-apis/references/destinations/) to export profiles to the Amazon S3, Azure Blob, or SFTP cloud storage destinations, then this API migration guide applies to you.

-If you have scripts running in your Amazon S3, Azure Blob, or SFTP cloud storage locations on top of the exported files from Experience Platform, be aware that some parameters are changing with regards to the connection and flow specs of the new cards, as well as with regard to the mapping step.
+If you have scripts running in your [!DNL Amazon S3], [!DNL Azure Blob], or SFTP cloud storage locations on top of the exported files from Experience Platform, be aware that some parameters are changing with regards to the connection and flow specs of the new cards, as well as with regard to the mapping step.

-For example, if you were using a script to filter destination dataflows to the Amazon S3 destination, based on the connection spec of the Amazon S3 destination, be aware that the connection spec will change so you will need to update your filters.
+For example, if you were using a script to filter destination dataflows to the [!DNL Amazon S3] destination, based on the connection spec of the [!DNL Amazon S3] destination, be aware that the connection spec will change so you will need to update your filters.

 ## Relevant documentation links {#relevant-documentation-links}